lucadibello/minum-refactoring/minum/docs/todo/done/remove_static_variables.md

 1. global values are the worst.
 Systematically adjust so they are held within an instance.
 2. static methods are ok as long as they don't rely on any state anywhere.
-However, many of my methods would benefit from having access to the logger.
+However, many of my methods would benefit from having access to the canonicalLogger.
 For that reason, the plan is to get pretty much everything into an instance.
 I want a crystal-clear (or maybe ... marginally less muddy) scoping of my system's parts.